Gelonaticss/MeXE402_Midterm_LexterJhustinL.Evangelista_AngeloLouisD.Malabanan-/README.md

 10. **Prediction on New Data**:
    - Use the trained model on new inputs for home value prediction.

+### Reasons why Random Forest and XGBoost often perform better than Linear Regression for the Boston housing dataset:

+- **Captures Non-linear Relationships:** Random Forest and XGBoost can model complex, non-linear relationships, while Linear Regression assumes a linear relationship between input features and output.

+- **Feature Interaction Handling:** These ensemble models can automatically capture interactions between features, which often exist in real-world data but aren't accounted for in linear regression without manual feature engineering.

+- **Less Impact from Outliers:** Ensemble models are less sensitive to outliers in the data.
+Linear Regression, on the other hand, is highly influenced by outliers, which can skew predictions.

+- **Robustness with Collinearity:** If input features are correlated (multicollinearity), Random Forest and XGBoost handle it better.
+Linear Regression is sensitive to multicollinearity, which can reduce its accuracy.

+- **Better Performance on High-dimensional Data:** Both Random Forest and XGBoost tend to perform well even with high-dimensional and complex datasets due to their ensemble nature.

+- **Automatic Feature Importance Evaluation:** These models can assess feature importance, helping in selecting the most influential features.
+Linear Regression requires separate statistical tests to determine feature importance.

 ## **Introduction to Logistic Regression**

 - **Logistic regression** is used for **binary classification**, predicting probabilities of **categorical outcomes**.